supervisely-ecosystem/dicom-spatial-figures/README.md

     <img width="728" alt="Data Array" src="https://github.com/supervisely-ecosystem/dicom-spatial-figures/assets/57998637/d4feb39e-a837-43c9-bbac-3c6d2ef4942d">

     On the right side, you can see a volume with a purple cuboid.
-The volume is represented as an array.
+Let's represent this volume as an NumPy array.

     ```python
     figure_array = np.zeros((3, 4, 2))